Finding the Best Places to Retire Since 2006!

 Is Pennsylvania Considered Tax Friendly for Retirement?
 Yes

 Notes: Much of the 1985 movie Witness was filmed on a nearby farm.
-Unlike many northeastern towns, Strasburg is growing and has increased in size by 6% over the last couple of decades.
+Unlike many northeastern towns, Strasburg is growing and has increased in size by 3% over the last decade.
 Racial diversity, however, has not yet arrived.

 Recommended as a Retirement Spot?
 Yes